 * Common frequency terms are identified as, “Annual, Biennial, Triennial, and When Required.”
 The program office branch chief in DRO may approve a new frequency term and description or definition based on programmatic need.
 Requests to change frequency information to existing procedures must be approved by the appropriate program office branch chief.

 **An exception may be the following IPs: 71111.08, 71111.15, 71111.20, 71151, and 71152.
 These procedures may have different sample requirements based on the number of units at a site.

+***A separate AP1000 section may or may not be needed for clarity and simplicity.
+Non-applicable sections may be removed from the AP1000 table, or the separate section may be eliminated altogether for common sitewide program baseline IPs.

-.-01 INSPECTION OBJECTIVE
+00000.01-01 INSPECTION OBJECTIVE